GLab/glab.github.io/manuals/dev/api_tutorial/introduction.md

 >>> print json.dumps(  account_info()  , indent=2)
 {% endhighlight %}

-You will see that this output is much easier to read Of course, you can use any other function than `account_info()` in this example.
+You will see that this output is much easier to read.
+Of course, you can use any other function than `account_info()` in this example.

 {:.alert .alert-info}